PanaceaInfosec/jQuery-XSS-Scanner-Pro/README.md

 ## 🚀 Get Started

-> 🔧 Install the `.crx` file from the [Releases](https://github.com/PanaceaInfosec/jQuery-XSS-Scanner-Pro/releases) section and follow the usage guide above.
+> 🔧 Download the `.zip` file from the [Releases](https://github.com/PanaceaInfosec/jQuery-XSS-Scanner-Pro/releases) section and follow the usage guide above.

 ---